What Do Compressed Deep Neural Networks Forget?: Human study

 \section{Human study}

-We conducted a limited human study (involving $85$ volunteers) to label a random sample of $1230$ PIE and non-PIE ImageNet images.
+We conducted a human study (involving $85$ volunteers) to label a random sample of $1230$ PIE and non-PIE ImageNet images.
 Humans in the study were shown a balanced sample of PIE and non-PIE images that were selected at random and shuffled.
 The classification as PIE or non-PIE was not known or available to the human.
 Participants answered the following questions for each image that was presented: \begin{itemize} \item \textit{Does label 1 accurately label an object in the image?
 (0/1)} \item \textit{Does this image depict a single object?
 (0/1)} \item \textit{Would you consider labels 1, 2 and 3 to be semantically very close to each other? (does this image require fine grained classification) (0/1)} \item \textit{Do you consider the object in the image to be a typical exemplar for the class indicated by label 1?
 (0/1)} \item \textit{Is the image quality corrupted (some common image corruptions -- overlaid text, brightness, contrast, filter, defocus blur, fog, jpeg compression, pixelate, shot noise, zoom blur, black and white vs. rgb)?
 (0/1)} \item \textit{Is the object in the image an abstract representation of the class indicated by label 1? [[an abstract representation is an object in an abstract form, such as a painting, drawing or rendering using a different material.]]
 (0/1)} \end{itemize}

 We find that PIEs heavily over-index relative to non-PIEs on both \textbf{noisy} examples with corrupted information (incorrect ground truth label, multiple objects, image corruption) and \textbf{atypical} or challenging examples (fine-grained classification task, abstract representation).
-In addition to the pie chart of PIE in the main body of the work, we include the per attribute relative representation of PIE vs. Non-PIE for the study (in Figure. \ref{fig:human_study}).
+We include the per attribute relative representation of PIE vs. Non-PIE for the study (in Figure. \ref{fig:human_study}).